Empathy Day Festival

 Region(s): All of UK

-The Empathy Day Festival (2nd-12th June) is a 10-day programme of activities, author events and CPD opportunities leading up to Empathy Day on 12th June 2025.
+The Empathy Day Festival (4th- 11th June) is a programme of activities, author events and CPD opportunities leading up to Empathy Day on 11th June 2026.

 Empathy Day and the Empathy Day Festival celebrate the importance of empathy and the vital role that books and reading play in raising an empathy-educated generation.
-The programme of activities is designed to inspire young people to learn about empathy and build their empathy skills by putting empathy into action.
+The programme of activities and author events is designed to inspire young people to learn about empathy and build connection through stories and reading.
+The theme for this year’s festival is Jump into Someone Else’s Story.

 - Empathy Challenge activities and supporting resources to help young people develop their empathy skills.